Teachers pay equity claim

 The Equal Pay Act outlines a light-touch approach and low threshold for determining arguability.
 The employers covered by the claim need to reach a joint decision on whether the claim is arguable.

-We recently invited all 600 employers party to the claim to local information sessions throughout the country.
+In March 2021, we invited all 600 employers party to the claim to local information sessions throughout the country.
 In total we ran 22 regional sessions and two virtual sessions.
 You can view one of the virtual sessions in the video below.

 - what pay equity is (and how it differs from pay parity)